dcunited001/dcunited001.github.io/_graphics/2017-02-19-subglyph-evading-censorship-and-studying-glyphic-drift.md

 ### [Communication Is Corralled Into Surveillable & Indexable Media](#communication-is-corralled-into-surveillable-and-indexable-media)

-As society gravitates towards virtualized communication tools, the closer we get to 100% of surveillable, indexable conversations.
+As society gravitates towards virtualized communication tools, we asymptotically approach 100% of surveillable, indexable conversations.
 The difference between a surveillable conversation and an indexable converstaion is that indexing is cheap and can be automated, whereas surveilling conversations requires human intelligence.